 4. You pee when you sneeze.

-Peeing when you sneeze or laugh is NOT a normal part of pregnancy.
-Yes, many women experience it, but you are by no means doomed to live with a pee squirt with every sneeze for the rest of your life.
-This is one level of severity up from feeling a heaviness in your pelvic floor.
-Your pelvic floor is an essential part of your core, and many times fixing your core will fix your pelvic floor discomfort as well.
+Peeing when you sneeze or laugh is NOT a normal part of pregnancy or postpartum.
+Yes, many women experience incontinence, so you are not alone.
+However, you are by no means doomed to live with a pee squirt with every sneeze for the rest of your life.

 5. It hurts when you have sex, in a way that it just didn’t before.